Were you receiving weird boot errors and being unable to boot into Windows? Here are some ways you can fix MBR errors in Windows 10 & 11 OS.

 Note: if you cannot boot into Windows installation media, make sure that your bios boot priority is in proper order. i.e, first CD/DVD or USB and then the regular Hard Disk.

 3. Now, click on the “Repair your computer” link at the bottom.

 Once the command prompt has been opened, proceed to fix MBR errors in Windows 10.

 Fixing Windows boot errors is nothing complicated.
 All you have to do is execute a couple of commands.

 1. First, execute the below command to fix Master Boot Record.

 2. (Optional), If you are dual booting your system and other operating systems (like Linux) replaced the boot record, then use the below command to fix it.

 3. Sometimes, the damaged or corrupted Boot Configuration Data (BCD) might also be a reason for boot errors.
 Use the below command to fix Boot Configuration Data.

-4. (Optional), if you are dual booting multiple Windows systems, like Windows 7 and 10 then use the below command.
-It will scan your system and adds all the operating systems to the boot screen so that you can select the one you would like to boot into.
+4. (Optional), if you are dual booting multiple Windows systems, like Windows 10 and 11, then use the below command.
+It will scan your system and add all the operating systems to the boot screen so that you can select the one you would like to boot into.

 That’s it.
 It is that simple to fix MBR in Windows 10.
-Comment below sharing your thoughts and experience about using the above methods to fix boot errors in Windows 10.
+Comment below, sharing your thoughts and experience using the above methods to fix boot errors in Windows 10.